Neuroinflammation: Cytokines

-Cytokines are a class of proteins regulating inflammation, cell signaling, and various cell processes such as growth and survival.
+Cytokines are a class of proteins that regulate inflammation, cell signaling, and various cellular processes, such as growth and survival.
 Chemokines are a subset of cytokines that regulate cell migration, such as attracting immune cells to a site of infection or injury.
-Various cell types in the brain may produce cytokines and chemokines such as microglia, astrocytes, endothelial cells, and other glial cells.
+Various cell types in the brain may produce cytokines and chemokines, such as microglia, astrocytes, endothelial cells, and other glial cells.
 Physiologically, chemokines and cytokines function as neuromodulators that regulate inflammation and development.
-In the healthy brain, cells secrete cytokines to produce a local inflammatory environment to recruit microglia and clear the infection or injury.
-However, in neuroinflammation, cells may have sustained release of cytokines and chemokines which may compromise the blood–brain barrier.
+In the healthy brain, cells secrete cytokines to create a local inflammatory environment that recruits microglia and clears the infection or injury.
+However, in neuroinflammation, cells may sustain cytokine and chemokine release, which may compromise the blood–brain barrier.
 Peripheral immune cells are called to the site of injury via these cytokines and may now migrate across the compromised blood brain barrier into the brain.
 Common cytokines produced in response to brain injury include: interleukin-6 (IL-6), which is produced during astrogliosis, and interleukin-1 beta (IL-1β) and tumor necrosis factor alpha (TNF-α), which can induce neuronal cytotoxicity.
-Although the pro-inflammatory cytokines may cause cell death and secondary tissue damage, they are necessary to repair the damaged tissue.
+Although pro-inflammatory cytokines may cause cell death and secondary tissue damage, they are necessary for tissue repair.
 For example, TNF-α causes neurotoxicity at early stages of neuroinflammation, but contributes to tissue growth at later stages of inflammation.